-Out On Screen acknowledges that we have existed on the unceded traditional territory of the Musqueam, Squamish, and Tsleil Waututh First Nations since 1988.
+Out On Screen acknowledges that we have existed on the unceded traditional and ancestral territory of the Musqueam, Squamish, and Tsleil-Waututh First Nations since 1988.
 Out On Screen recognizes the governance authority of these Nations for their shared territories and seeks to abide by their time-honoured protocols.

 Being predominantly settlers and immigrants to this land from many diverse backgrounds, we recognize that we have much to learn, as well as an ongoing responsibility to share our collective histories and contribute to changing the oppression perpetuated by colonialism, even today.
 Reconciling past injustice, and strengthening shared understanding and awareness of history, is vital to both Indigenous and non-Indigenous communities.
 We believe in the value of truth telling and working toward good relationships so we can be a queer arts organization that celebrates, illuminates and advances the lives of all queer people, including queer, trans and two-spirit Indigenous people.

 Two-spirit people encompass the myriad of gender and sexual identities prevalent in Indigenous societies.
 They were once respected as fundamental and valued members of many Indigenous cultures and societies.
 In the wake of colonization in North America, two-spirit people and their traditional roles have often been erased, diminished, and displaced.
 We believe in contributing to a society where two-spirit people are honoured, respected and celebrated for their traditional and contemporary roles, which are supported by wider society.